Krillh/Airzlinshire/Majel/Majel Dictionary.md

 ---
 ## Word Forms

-^2c45b9

 #### 'R' Form
 The 'R' form is the root form of the word.
 It is the form used in nouns and has no extra ending [[Composite Words]] are made using root forms.
+In the dictionary, only the root form is spelled out.
+Only the other forms' definitions are given because they
 #### 'V' Form
 The 'V' form is the verb form.
 It is made by adding 'vo' (meaning: action) to the end of a root.
 The verb form of a root is often the action associated with it's root, but not always.
 #### 'A' Form